broch/broch.github.io/drafts/oauth2-openid-connect-haskell.md

 [^scim]: The aim is to build a full implementation of [the SCIM 2 spec](http://www.simplecloud.info/), but this is a work in progress.
 [^user-claims]: OpenID Connect defines a specific set of [claims](http://openid.net/specs/openid-connect-core-1_0.html#Claims), which unfortunately aren't directly compatible with SCIM.

-If you want to use a database, there's a `Persist` backend provided out of the box, which uses the Scim module.
-We could swap from using in-memory to Persist just by using
+If you want to use a database, there's a [`Persistent`](TODO) backend provided out of the box, which uses the Scim module.
+We could swap from using in-memory to Persistent just by using

 ``` haskell
 persistConfig <- persistBackend pool <$> inMemoryConfig issuer
 ```
 where `pool` is a Persist `ConnectionPool` instance.

+# Authorization Code Flow Walk-Through

+Using the server above, we can go through a typical flow to authenticate a user.
+We'll use `curl` to take the place of the client.

+TODO: curl commands and UI interaction

 # Configuration